What is Thai massage and how does it work?

 What style of Thai Massage do you practice?

-I practice an integrative style of Thai Massage that combines over 10 years of study in traditional Thai Massage (Nuad Boran) and Thai herbal medicine.
-I also bring my full experience as a licensed massage therapist into each session, creating a practice that is intuitive, therapeutic, holistic, and deeply responsive to the individual.
+I practice an integrative style of Thai Massage that combines over 10 years of study in traditional Thai Massage (Nuad Boran) and Thai herbal medicine, as well as my studies in Zen Shiatsu.
+I also bring my full experience as a licensed massage therapist into each session, creating a practice that is intuitive, therapeutic, holistic, and deeply responsive to clients.

 Each session blends passive stretching, rhythmic pressure, and range-of-motion techniques to help open the joints, create space within the tissues, and support deep physical and energetic release.